Occidentali's Karma: Lyrics

-The song begins with a reference to William Shakespeare's Hamlet.
+The song begins with a reference to William Shakespeare's Hamlet (ca 1599-1601).
 Gabbani wants to highlight how modern society is divided between spirituality and appearances, describing people as "selfie-addicted".

 The use of the Saxon genitive in the song title and chorus is a further critique of the tendency toward anglicisation of the Italian language, with the song originally titled in Latin as "Occidentalis Karma" (Western Karma).

 Sanremo Music Festival 2017

 On 11 December 2016, Gabbani was confirmed to be one of the artists who would be competing in the campioni ("champions") section of the Sanremo Music Festival 2017.

 Gabbani performed the song for the first time on 8 February 2017, during the second night of the contest.
 During his performance, choreographer Filippo Ranaldi appeared on stage and danced with Gabbani while dressed in a gorilla costume, which reprised the idea of the Naked Ape, also cited in the song's lyrics.

 On 11 February 2017, having advanced to the final, Gabbani defeated Fiorella Mannoia and Ermal Meta, winning not only the competition, but also the right to represent Italy at Eurovision 2017.